italia/fatturapa-testsdi/README.md

 sudo systemctl restart nginx
 ```

-Configure vhosts on apache (alternative to nginx):
+Configure vhosts on apache (if you don't use nginx):
 ```
 <VirtualHost *:80>
     ServerName testsdi.simevo.com